coreinfrastructure/best-practices-badge/doc/security.md

 2. *Sessions.*
    We use sessions, and use session cookies to store them because of their wide support and efficiency.
+   We use the default Rails CookieStore mechanism to store sessions;
+   it is both simple and much faster than alternatives.
+   Rails implements an automatic authentication mechanism (using a secret key) to ensure that clients cannot undetectably change these cookies; a changed value is thrown away.
+   Logged-in users have their user id stored in this authenticated cookie (There is also a session_id, kept for capability but not currently used.)
    Session data is intentionally kept small, because of the limited amount of data available in a cookie.
    To counteract session hijacking, we configure the production